US

 Common U.S.-wide pitfalls (mistakes people make in any state)

-Financial mistakes
+Financial pitfalls

-- Skipping credit freezes and identity monitoring.
+- Skipping credit freezes and mail security.

 - Assuming there is no will without a thorough search (home safe, attorney, files, digital vaults).